 Each year, The U.S.-Norway Fulbright Foundation offers eight to ten awards for lecturing, lecturing/research, or research for US scholars coming to Norway.
 Approx. four of these are in the All Disciplines category, meaning that applications in any discipline will be considered.
 These awards allow candidates to propose their own lecturing or research projects and institutional affiliations.
 Please note that applicants for the All Disciplines awards should include a letter of invitation from their Norwegian host institution in their application.

 Specified awards are formulated by Norwegian academic institutions in close cooperation with the Foundation.
 A letter of invitation is usually not required when applying for the specified awards.

-Awards are published in CIES’ annual awards catalogue.
-You can find everything you need to know about how to apply for a Fulbright scholarship on CIES’ website, including an electronic version of the catalog.
+Awards are published in the Fulbright Scholar Program annual awards catalogue.
+You can find everything you need to know about how to apply for a Fulbright scholarship and the online application form here.